Our Winnebago View suspension needed a few upgrades to minimize body roll while improving ride comfort. What were they and did they work?

 For what it’s worth, we hired a professional installer as Dan didn’t feel comfortable doing this suspension upgrade himself (he had a shoulder injury).
 That, and he didn’t have the proper tools.

-If you own a small Class C motorhome, look into these suspension upgrades.
+If you own a Winnebago View or Navion or other brand’s small Class C on similar chassis, you’ll want to get these motorhome suspension upgrades installed.
 They will greatly improve the stability, sway and roll of your motorized RV.

-Check out our other Winnebago View 24D upgrades
+Check out our other 2019 Winnebago View upgrades

 Come take a tour of our Winnebago View 24D!